 Sophie Giblin is the founder of Kollektiv.
 After graduating from the University of Brighton in 2014 she began designing an infrastructure to create work opportunities and residencies for artists, encouraging more education around artist’s rights and learning to redevelop unloved buildings in the city into public art space.

-Giblin continued her collaborative approach to open a second gallery and afterwards wrote a free online A-Z Manual outlining exactly how to crowdfund and open galleries in vacant spaces.
-For Giblin’s continued support and enthusiasm in the arts, she was awarded V Inspired’s ‘Most Outstanding Social Entrepreneur of the South East of England, 2013’ and was also made a national finalist.
-Caroline Lucas, former Green Party Leader in the UK, nominated Giblin for this award and also became Kollektiv Gallery’s supportive patron.
+Kollektiv has opened multiple temporary art galleries and published a free online A-Z Manual outlining exactly how to crowdfund and open galleries in vacant spaces.
+Sophie was awarded VInspired’s ‘Most Outstanding Social Entrepreneur of the South East of England, 2013’ and made a national finalist.
+Caroline Lucas, former Green Party Leader in the UK, nominated Giblin for this award and also became Kollektiv’s supportive patron.

 Special thanks to every single Kickstarter backer.
 Without you we couldn’t have paid the rent of our three galleries, this website and whole initiative would not be possible.
 University of Brighton for funding our second gallery and for the continued support you give to early career innovators.
 Wellington City Council and New Zealand Government for funding Cyber Nectar Art Festival.
 Sarah Todd and Luke Phillips for their joint effort designing and building this website.
 Wired Sussex, Spacemakers, Fusebox for your continued mentoring and moral support.
 And of course, every single artist, designer, maker, writer, musician, filmmaker and contributor to Kollektiv Gallery.
 You’re the reason for this project.

 “Kollektiv Gallery is much more than a gallery.
 It’s a platform for a unique and valuable learning experience in the world of crowdfunding, curating and selling art.”
 Amy Brown, Kollektiv Alumni